Diseases of the Spine

-If your injury does require physical therapy or surgery, our JOI team has the expertise and technological advances to get you back to your ideal level of function.
-If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045.
+If your injury does require surgery, our JOI team has the expertise and technological advances to get you back to your ideal level of function.
 Need to see an orthopaedic spine specialist?
 Please call JOI-2000, schedule online or click below.